5. Advanced Operator Concepts

 Creating a Markup Element

 One way to mark the selected position in the Web Viewer component is to add a markup element.
-We do this with the code below.
-First, we need to create a new variable holding the markup element in the constructor.
+In order to do this, we need to create a new variable holding the markup element in the constructor.
 Update the constructor in MeasureOperator.js with the code below:

-Next, we need to create a new markup element and register it with the MarkupManager if the user has picked a point on the model.
+When the user picks a point on the model, we will create a new markup element and register it with the MarkupManager.
 Update the code of onMouseDown in MeasureOperator.js to the following (we will implement the DistanceMarkup class shortly):

 Defining the Markup Class